forester3/micropython-lcd-AQM1248A/README.md

 lcd.clear()
 lcd.text( 'Hello, World !!', 3, 3 )
 ~~~
-### usage of test() method
+### usage of text() method
 The second argument is column, the range is from 0 to 128.
 The third argument is page, the range is form 0 to 5.